golemfactory/golem-wiki/Products/Brass-Beta/Being-a-Requestor.md

 ![installer](/img/usage/task_settings_price.jpg)
 #### The formula for calculating the estimated cost of a task

+?> **Note:** When you start the computation of your task the funds for this particular task will be "Locked" in your wallet (You can check the locked amount in expanded wallet window).
+During the task computation, you may notice that your GNT balance has increased.
+It happens because providers' bids for the computation are usually lower than the bid of your task.

 >subtask amount x GNT/h x Subtask timeout settings in hourly increments

 **Examples:**